|

 Costco

 to print.
-They are typically ready to pick up in an hour or 2.
+The pictures are typically ready to pick up in an hour or 2.

 |